kkschick/message-board-app/README.md

 {
     "messages": [
       { "message": "I'm a message!" },
-      { "message": "I'm the message you just sent." }, ],
+      { "message": "I'm the message you just sent." }
+    ],
-    "result": "Message received"
+    "result": "Message Received"
 }
 ```